CSR activity report│Supply Chain│Supply Chain Management

 Policy and framework of efforts

-In the supply chains of minerals from conflict-affected and high-risk areas, the Fujifilm Group perceives the issues concerning the minerals such as tantalum, tin, tungsten and gold (3TG), which are associated to human rights abuse such as child labor, environmental destruction, and funding for groups involved in inhumane armed acts, are one of the serious social issues.
+In the supply chains of minerals from conflict-affected and high-risk areas, the Fujifilm Group perceives the issues concerning the minerals such as tin, tantalum, tungsten and gold (3TG), which are associated to human rights abuse such as child labor, environmental destruction, and funding for groups involved in inhumane armed acts, are one of the serious social issues.
 The Fujifilm Group manages minerals by following the five steps of the “OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas” specified by the Organisation for Economic Co-operation and Development (OECD) to ensure responsible procurement across our supply chain.

 Fujifilm Group's stance toward the issue of responsible minerals procurement